Overview

 Hiring Agency

-1. Complete OPWDD Form 151 Request for MHL 16.34 Abuse/Neglect History Check entirely.
-The date of submission will default to the date the form is completed.
-Do not enter dashes for Social Security numbers.
-When entering a date of birth you must use the two digit month, the two digit day and the four digit year.
-Boxes 8-12 must be completed or the system will not allow you to proceed.
+1. The authorized person(s) must submit the web based OPWDD Form 151 Request for MHL 16.34 Abuse/Neglect History Check .
+The date of submission will default to the date the form is submitted.
+When entering a date of birth, you must use the two-digit month, the two-digit day and the four-digit year.
+The only two fields that are not required are Alias or Maiden Name and Middle Initial/Name.
+If these fields are applicable be sure they are completed.

 Statewide Central Registry Database Check